baselime/docs/faq.md

 Moreover, you can invite your teammates individurally.
 Additionally, every query result, dashboards, an alerts have a unique permalink in Baselime that you can share with your team.

+---

+## Does Baselime have an impact on my AWS bill?

+Baselime relies on a few AWS resources in your AWS account, most notably:
+- Amazon CloudWatch metrics stream: to enable CloudWatch metrics to be queried using the Baselime query engine
+- Amazon CloudTrail: to enable CloudTrail events, and also register new subscription filters as soon as new serverless functions or services are created
+- Amazon Kinesis Data Firehose: To store telemetry data in cold storage in your AWS account

+These services may add a minimal cost on your AWS monthly bill.
+Please refer to the [AWS princing calculator](https://calculator.aws/) for estimates based on your usage.